kytos/kytos/docs/developer/creating_a_napp.rst

   INFO  NApp enabled: kytos/of_core
   INFO      Enabled.

-Finally, the Meta-Napp and its dependencies were installed.
-The Meta-Napp supports the same commands as a common Napp.
+Finally, the Meta-NApp and its dependencies were installed.
+The Meta-NApp supports the same commands as a common NApp.

 .. code-block:: shell